Anyaoma/Trading-Sytem-Creation-and-Optimization/04_Inserting an Intraday Time Filter/README.md

 Regarding the issue of stability and robustness of input parameters, it is very important to have a good and broad neighborhood parameters for one's chosen system parameters.
 This increases the likelihood of conforming to backtest result in real trading.
 In our case, the neighborhood parameters of the 9:45am to 13:15pm arent the best, they perform quite poorly.
 However, we can work with this range and optimize further to ascertain if we can produce better results.

 #### Figure 4.1: Total Net profit as a function of the starting time of the four-hour time window.
+Google stock.
+2022-09-07 - 2025-01-07.
 <img width="1023" height="587" alt="image" src="https://github.com/user-attachments/assets/4bec8687-cb80-4c23-8c71-0f5068d81ea9" />

 ## Results with Added Filter